dilumdesilva/cs-student-starter-pack/README.md

 4. Tag myself or any of the maintanier of the repo.
 5. Wait for the confirmation/acceptance from one of the maintainers to make a PR.
 6. Make the PR and let others know that great piece of Information.

+**Note - each category might have its own set of guidelines for contributions please refer them before you submit your contributions.**